 Wk.
 Date Modules

 1 Sept.
-4 Module 1 Overview of Bioenergetics and Metabolism
+7 Module 1 Overview of Bioenergetics and Metabolism

 2 Sept.
-11 Module 2 Glycolysis and the Catabolism of Hexoses
+14 Module 2 Glycolysis and the Catabolism of Hexoses

-Glycolysis: a central pathway of glucose metabolism
+- Glycolysis: a central pathway of glucose metabolism

+.
 Utilization of other sugars as metabolic fuels

+.
 Pentose phosphate pathway

 3 Sept.
-18 Module 3 Citric Acid Cycle
+21 Module 3 Citric Acid Cycle and Oxidative Phosphorylation

-Common pathway for oxidation of acetyl group
+- Common pathway for oxidation of acetyl group

-Regulation and amphibolic nature of TCA cycle
+- Regulation and amphibolic nature of TCA cycle

-Module 4 Oxidative Phosphorylation

-Structure and function of electron transport chain
+Electron transport chain and the mechanism of ATP synthesis

 4 Sept.
-25 Public Holiday - The Day Following The Chinese Mid-Autumn Festival

-5 Oct.
-2 Mechanism of ATP synthesis

-Module 5 Photophosphorylation
+28 Module 4 Photophosphorylation

+.
 Structure of photosynthesis apparatus

+.
 The generation of ATP and the Calvin cycle

+5 Oct.
+5 Module 5 Oxidation of Fatty Acids

+- Utilization of fatty acids as metabolic fuels

+.
+Formation and utilization of ketone bodies

 6 Oct.
-9 Mid-term Examination (Modules 1- 4)
+12 Mid-term Examination (Modules 1- 4)

-7 Module 6 Oxidation of Fatty Acids
+7 Oct.
+19 Module 6 Oxidation of Ethanol

-Oct.
-16 Utilization of fatty acids as metabolic fuels

-Formation and utilization of ketone bodies
+.
+Ethanol as a dietary fuel and the fate of acetate

+.
+Toxic effects of ethanol metabolism

+Module 7 Oxidation of Amino Acids

 8 Oct.
-23 Module 7 Oxidation of Amino Acids
+26 .
 Amino acid degradation & metabolic fates of amino groups

+.
 Nitrogen excretion and the urea cycle

-9 Oct.
-30 Module 8 Biosynthesis of Carbohydrates
+Module 8 Biosynthesis of Carbohydrates

-• Gluconeogenesis
+9 Nov.
+2 .
+Gluconeogenesis

 Biosynthesis of glycogen and other carbohydrates

+Module 9 Biosynthesis of Lipids

 10 Nov.
-6 Module 9 Biosynthesis of Lipids

-Biosynthesis of fatty acids and triacylglycerol
+9 Biosynthesis of fatty acids and triacylglycerol

+.
 Biosynthesis of phospholipids, cholesterol, steroids and isoprenoids

+Module 10 Biosynthesis of Amino Acids

 11 Nov.
-13 Module 10 Biosynthesis of Amino Acids

-Biosynthesis of amino acids
+16 - Biosynthesis of amino acids

+.
 Molecules derived from amino acids

 12 Nov.
-20 Module 11 Integration of Fuel Metabolism
+23 Module 11 Integration of Fuel Metabolism

 13 Nov.
-27 Module 12 Nucleotide Metabolism
+30 Module 12 Nucleotide Metabolism

 Biosynthesis and degradation of nucleotides

-Free academic consultation sessions will be arranged.
-Details of the arrangement will be announced in Blackboard.
+Optional academic consultation sessions may be arranged.
+Details of the arrangement will be announced in due course via the Blackboard system.

-Appendix I Grade Descriptors for BCHE3080
+Appendix I Grade Descriptors